USU-Mars-Rover-Project/2021-Sandcrawler-Mimic-Arm/README.md

 Mimic Arm
 ----------
 The mimc arm encoders send PWM signals.
-This code used pin change interupts to read the signals.
+This code uses pin change interupts to read the signals.

 MimicArm